 The inspiration of the congregation of The Sisters of Charity of Jesus and Mary, St Thomas More School was opened in 1965.
 The Sisters were the original trustees of the school, but this role has now been handed over to the Diocese of Westminster Academy Trust (DOWAT).

 Although the Sisters are no longer involved in the day-to-day running of the school, we greatly value their interest and support.
 It is important that all those linked to the school understand and appreciate the enormous sacrifices that were made by the Sisters so that Letchworth could have its own Catholic school.
 The achievements of the Sisters are our heritage and are greatly valued by us all.

 Sister Bede was the last Sister to teach at St. Thomas More School.
 Sadly, she died in January 2000.
 You will notice a tree commemorating her life has been planted in the sensory garden at the front of the school.
 Our group room on the Junior playground has also been named in Sr. Bede's memory.

-Since 1965 there have been five Headteachers: Sr. Veronica, Sr. Anne, Mrs. Grovenor-Johnson, Mrs. Hewitson, and Mrs Perry, who serves as our present Headteacher.
+Since 1965 there have been five Headteachers: Sr. Veronica, Sr. Anne, Mrs. Grovenor-Johnson, Mrs. Hewitson, and Mrs Perry, who currently serves as our Headteacher.